Internet Access & Error Handling Settings

 Requires Internet Access

-If Internet connection is lost and the error message returned by the underlying UI WebView browser suggests that this is why Kiosk Pro is unable to load your content, a ‘No Internet Connection’ page (as shown below) is displayed until the connection is restored.
+If Internet connection is lost, an error screen (as shown below) is displayed until the connection is restored.
 If you prefer, you can define an Alternate Homepage for Offline Use to be shown instead.

 Since Kiosk Pro Lite is always dependent on remote content, this setting is automatically enabled and not included in app settings.